klizhentas/notes/culture.md

 I would argue again, that these should not be some differentiating company culture principles, but these are in fact basic society moral principles reinforced by companies that care and translated to work environment terms.

 I think that many companies get away with their corporate cultures, because they simply pick (sometimes randomly) one of the basic society principles and apply it universally.
-People who work at those companies of course agree with not hiring jerks, avoiding bullshit or caring about customers and simply play along focusing on their daily jobs.
+People who work at those companies of course agree with not hiring jerks, avoiding bullshit or caring about customers and simply tolerate the usual corporate speak noise while focusing on their daily jobs.